zebpalmer/MongoElector/README.rst

 ..
 NOTE::
-   As of 0.2.0, the API for the distributed lock functionality is probably finalized.
+   As of 0.3.0 release, the distributed master election functionality is working.
-   As for stability, I'm using this in several production projects and it's working well.
-   I will be starting work on the elector portion of this project very soon, on separate branches, that feature will be pre-alpha for several releases.
+   Additional features and functionality as well as bug fixes and minor API changes will be ongoing over the next couple of minor releases.

 Distributed master election and locking in mongodb